Photo Journal from a Day in Cinque Terre

 Arriving in Cinque Terre, I thought I’d be able to pass through all five cities in one day, starting from Riomaggiore and ending in Monterosso.
 Unfortunately, the trails from Riomaggiore to Manarola and from Manarola to Corniglia were all closed, so I had to change my plans.
 I decided to take the 4-Euro train to Corniglia and begin hiking north from there.

 The hike between these cities is doable for anyone in reasonably good shape, and it’s definitely worth it for the views along the way that you don’t get from the train.
 However, it is a hike!
-I saw people wearing nothing but bathing suits and flip flops and family of five (including three young children) with no water.
+I saw people wearing nothing but bathing suits and flip flops and a family of five (including three young children) with no water.
 It’s not a light walk or a casual stroll through the park; the path is winding and narrow and often very steep.
-Plus, since I didn’t begin hiking until 10:30 that morning, by the time I was getting into Monterosso it was almost 100 degrees F. It was a tough push to the finish line, but luckily Monterosso is lined with beaches.
+Plus, since I didn’t begin hiking until 10:30 that morning, by the time I was getting into Monterosso it was almost 100 degrees F and VERY humid.
+It was a tough push to the finish line, but luckily Monterosso is lined with beaches.
 I indulged in another dip in the water after the hottest and sweatiest hike of my life.